ondato/ondato-sdk-react-native/README.md

 - Romanian (ro) 🇷🇴
 - Greek (el) 🇬🇷
 - Dutch (nl) 🇳🇱
-- System ⚙️ (if device language is not translated, everything will be in English)
+- System ⚙️ (if the device language is not translated, everything will be in English)

 You can also **provide your own translations** by overriding [Ondato's string keys](https://github.com/ondato/ondato-sdk-android/blob/main/strings/strings.xml) in your `strings.xml`.